addisonhuddy/presentations/fosdem2016/orca_fosdem.md

 # ORCA
-## A modular approach to query optimizer
+## Query optimization as a service

 #### @addisonhuddy